dboland77/forum-post-analysis/README.md

 1. I played with the sample size (POSTS_TO_RETRIEVE) to determine the effects.
 I noted that for smaller sample sizes I might not get any results in a given month and chose to just not display a bar chart for that month if that was the case

 1. I continued to play with the sample size and noted that as it increased the distribution was approaching something of a steady state.
-I did not determine where the limiting distribution lies but noted that when I set the sample size to 50000 I almost got a uniform result for the top 3 (barring February in which the results were the same topics but with the top 2 switched)
+I did not determine where the limiting distribution lies but noted that when I set the sample size to 50000 I almost got a uniform result for the top 3 (barring a month or two in which the results were the same topics but with the order a little switched)

 1. I set the sample size to 70000 and I get a uniform top 3 of "fishing, birthday, potato".
 GraphQl can return this amount of data very quickly as it just sends JSON and the data processing is performed in Javascript.

 1. As I found this interesting I thought the user might too so I added a user input field to allow the user to dynamically play with the sample size.

 1. As I was learning as I went I did not pay much attention to any code or project formatting with my emphasis being firmly on getting a working prototype, so the codebase was not in a presentable state.
-I re-factored and wrote the Readme.
+I re-factored, pruned (for build speed) and wrote the Readme.

 ---
 ## Bugs encountered